Glossary

 - DUP

 A form of “RAID” which stores two copies of each piece of data on the same device.
-This is similar to RAID-1, and protects against block-level errors on the device, but does not provide any guarantees if the entire device fails.
-By default, btrfs uses DUP profile for metadata on filesystems with one rotational device, single profile on filesystems with one non-rotational device, and RAID1 profile on filesystems with more than one device.
+This is similar to RAID1, and protects against block-level errors on the device, but does not provide any guarantees if the entire device fails.
+By default, btrfs uses DUP profile for metadata on single device filesystem.s

 - ENOSPC